Skip to main content

 Last updated: March 21, 2026

-A good fit for competitive applicants and families looking for lower cost. no major red flags in the data. graduates earn a median of $85,900 within 10 years; exceptional 92% graduation rate.
+A good fit for high-achieving applicants seeking a top-tier program and families looking for lower cost. no major red flags in the data. graduates earn a median of $85,900 within 10 years; exceptional 94% graduation rate.

 Accept